polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

  |        RTCSEL-----/ 0 1 2 3 <--MSEL                     |
  |                                                         |

-You can login with root account.
-Password set for root account is 'microchip'.
+You can login with root account, no password required.
 SSH daemon is started automatically.